 Her background is in illustration and design (First Class BA Honours Degree, Manchester, 1982).
 Most of her illustrations feature in publications for environment and development organisations (such as IUCN in Geneva and IIED in London).
+During this period, she produced black and white, pen and ink drawings.

 In 1998, she won the Sunday Times/British Airways Competition to design a tailfin for BA as part of its ‘Global Images’ campaign.
 Her artwork, inspired by British canal art and titled ‘Grand Union’, decorated BA tailfins and buses for several years.